Xilinx/xup_compute_acceleration/docs/Vitis_intro-2.md

     ![](images/Vitis_intro/hw_settings_invoke.png)

-1. Expand Hardware in the left panel to see *binary_container* and *krnl_vadd* entries.
+1. Expand Hardware in the left panel to see *binary_container_1* and *krnl_vadd* entries.
 Select *krnl_vadd* on the left-hand side, click on the *Data Transfer* drop-down button in krnl_vadd row and select *Counters+Trace* option.
 Notice the same monitoring options will be applied to all items in the hierarchy under the top level selection.
 Similarly, click on *Execute Profiling* check-box in krnl_vadd row.

     At this point the settings should look like shown below